FelliYang/PromptBias/README.md

 ﻿# MitigatePromptBias

-This is the PyTorch implementation of the paper: "<b><i>Take Care of Your Prompt Bias: Investigating and Mitigating the Prompt Bias in Factual Knowledge Extraction</i></b>" in The International Conference on Computational Linguistics (<b>COLING 2024</b>).
+This is the PyTorch implementation of the paper: "<b><i>Take Care of Your Prompt Bias!
+Investigating and Mitigating the Prompt Bias in Factual Knowledge Extraction</i></b>" in The International Conference on Computational Linguistics (<b>COLING 2024</b>).

 ## Environment Configuration